argonne-lcf/polaris-userdocs/README.md

 # polaris-userdocs
-Temporary documentation for early access to the Polaris resource.
+This is temporary documentation meant for users who have early access to the Polaris resource.

-Please don't submit PRs against this repository.
+*Please don't submit PRs against this repository.*

+## Users: ##
+As you know, Polaris is a new machine at the ALCF, and you will be among the first set of researchers to use Polaris.
+Because of this, our Polaris documentation is still under development.
+Please direct all questions, requests, and feedback to <support@alcf.anl.gov>.

+## ALCF Staff: ##
-ALCF staff should direct questions to Chris Knight <knightc@anl.gov> and Beth Cerney <bcerny@anl.gov>.
+Pleast direct questions about documentation to Chris Knight <knightc@anl.gov> and Beth Cerny <bcerny@anl.gov>, and use our Polaris channel.

-Users should direct questions and requests to <support@alcf.anl.gov>.

 All feedback is welcomed and greatly appreciated as we transition Polaris into production!